 Mission Trails Regional Park Status

 Per the San Diego County public health order in response to the COVID-19 pandemic, areas of Mission Trails Regional Park (MTRP) are open for passive use only.
 Cowles Mountain and all connector trails to and from Cowles Mountain and Pyles Peak are now open.
-All other trails at MTRP are open with the exception of the Kumeyaay Lake Trail.
-The Kumeyaay Lake Campground and MTRP Visitor Center remain closed.
+All other trails at MTRP are open including the Kumeyaay Lake Trail.
+The Kumeyaay Lake Campground, its day-use parking lot and MTRP Visitor Center remain closed.
 Before visiting Mission Trails, review THIS LINK on the City of San Diego website for guidelines and safety protocols that need to be followed while at MTRP.

 For more information regarding Lake Murray, click here.